 - C. Development Standards.
 The design and development of residentially zoned properties shall comply with the following: - 1.
 Traditional Single-Family Residential Development Standards. - a.
-Traditional single-family residential developments shall comply with the requirements of Table 6.01-1 (Traditional Single-Family Residential Development Standards), which specifies development standards within the AR-2, RE-2, RE-4, LDR-5, and MDR-11 zoning districts. - b.
-Traditional single-family residential developments consist of a single detached dwelling unit constructed on a single lot of record, which meets or exceeds the minimum lot sizes (area and dimensions) prescribed by Table 6.01-1 (Traditional Single-Family Residential Development Standards), below. - 2.
-Small Lot and Cluster Single-Family Residential Development Standards. - a.
-Single-family residential small lot and cluster developments shall comply with the requirements of Table 6.01-2 (Small Lot and Cluster Single-Family Residential Development Standards), which specifies development standards within the LDR-5, MDR-11, and MDR-18 zoning districts. - b.
-A small lot or cluster single-family residential development consists of 2 or more dwellings oriented closely together to form relatively compact groups (clusters), regardless of lot size or configuration, which meets the standards prescribed by Table 6.01-2 (Small Lot and Cluster Single-Family Residential Development Standards), below.
-The space between groups of dwellings may be allocated to amenities for common use by residents of the development project.
-This pattern of development may result in a higher density of land use than that of a traditional single-family layout, and/or an opportunity for pedestrian circulation, and/or cooperative or common open spaces and recreation facilities. - 3.
-Multiple-Family Residential Development Standards. - a.
-Multiple-family developments within residential zoning districts shall comply with the requirements of Table 6.01-3 (Multiple-Family Residential Development Standards), which specifies standards for the development of multiple-family dwellings within the MDR-11, MDR-18, MDR-25, and HDR-45 zoning districts. - b.
-A multiple-family residential development consists of 2 or more attached dwelling units, regardless of lot size or configuration, which meets the standards prescribed by Table 6.01-3 (Multiple-Family Residential Development Standards), below. - 4.
-Nonresidential Land Uses within Residential Zoning Districts.
-Nonresidential land uses allowed within residential zoning districts pursuant to Table 5.02-1 (Land Use Matrix) of this Development Code shall comply with the setback requirements applicable to multiple-family developments, except as follows: - a.
-The minimum building setback from any exterior (front and street side) property line that abuts a street or public alley shall meet the requirements of the zoning district upon which the building is located.
+Traditional single-family residential development projects shall comply with the requirements of Table 6.01-1 (Traditional Single-Family Residential Development Standards), which specifies development standards within the AR-2, RE-2, RE-4, LDR-5, MDR-11, MDR-18, MDR-25, and HDR-45 zoning districts. - b.
+Traditional single-family residential development projects consist of the construction of one or more single-family (detached) dwellings within zoning districts that allow for such development pursuant to Table 5.01-1 (Land Use Matrix) of this Development Code and which meet or exceed the minimum lot size (area and dimensions) of the affected zoning district, as prescribed in Table 6.01-1 (Traditional Single-Family Residential Development Standards) of this Division.
+Examples of traditional single-family residential development are contained in Figure 6.01-1A (Example Development-Traditional Single-Family Residential) and Figure 6.01-1B (Example Development-Traditional Single-Family Residential with Public Alley Access) of this Division. - 2.
+Small Lot Traditional Single-Family Residential Development Standards. - a.
+Small lot traditional single-family residential development projects shall comply with the requirements of Table 6.01-2A (Small Lot Traditional Single-Family Residential Development Standards), which specifies development standards within the LDR-5, MDR-11, MDR-18, MDR-25, and HDR-45 zoning districts. - b.
+Small lot traditional single-family residential development projects consist of the construction of single-family (detached) dwellings in zoning districts that allow for such development pursuant to Table 5.01-1 (Land Use Matrix) of this Development Code, and which meet or exceed the minimum lot size (area and dimensions) of the affected zoning district, as prescribed in Table 6.01-2A (Small Lot Traditional Single-Family Residential Development Standards) of this Division.
+Examples of traditional single-family residential development are contained in Figure 6.01-2A (Example Development-Small Lot Traditional Single-Family Residential) of this Division. - 3.
+Small Lot Alley-Loaded Single-Family Residential Development Standards. - a.
+Small lot alley-loaded single-family residential development projects shall comply with the requirements of Table 6.01-2B (Small Lot Alley-Loaded Single-Family Residential Development Standards), which specifies development standards within the LDR-5, MDR-11, MDR-18, MDR-25, and HDR-45 zoning districts. - b.
+Small lot alley-loaded single-family residential development projects consist of the construction of one or more single-family (detached) dwellings, which take garage access from a private lane/alleyway or public alley, and are located within zoning districts that allow for such development pursuant to Table 5.01-1 (Land Use Matrix) of this Development Code, and which meet or exceed the minimum lot size (area and dimensions) of the affected zoning district, as prescribed in Table 6.01-2B (Small Lot Alley-Loaded Single-Family Residential Development Standards) of this Division.
+An example of small lot alley-loaded single-family residential development is contained in Figure 6.01-2B (Example Development-Small Lot Alley-Loaded Single-Family Residential) of this Division.